Rollertainment (Murrieta, CA)

 The theme with Moonlight is small.
 Small parking lot, small

-Second only to Skateland and Skate Plus in terms of floor quality.
+Second only to Skateland, Skate Plus, and Epicin terms of floor

-There are also a few adult nights and even a live organ music
+quality.
+There are also a few adult nights and even a live organ

-night.
-Since there is virtually no parking be prepared to walk
+music night.
+Since there is virtually no parking be prepared

-a good distance to the front door.
-Come early as it can get
+to walk a good distance to the front door.
+Come early as it

 Another of the “family” oriented roller rinks.
 Large